wf-human-variation documentation

 Nextflow parameter nameTypeDescriptionHelpDefault

-sexstringSex (male or female) to be passed to Straglr-genotype.The sex determines how many calls will be obtained for all repeats on chrX.
-Defaults to female if not specified.female
+sexstringSex (XX or XY) to be passed to Straglr-genotype.The sex determines how many calls will be obtained for all repeats on chrX.
+If not specified, the workflow will naively attempt to infer whether the sample carries XX or XY based on relative coverage of the allosomes.

 Advanced Options